Generalized Thermodynamics of Solitonic Event Horizons in Dispersive Field Theories: Abstract

 \section{Abstract}

 The realization of Hawking radiation in optical analogs has historically focused on kinematic observables, such as the effective temperature determined by the horizon's surface gravity.
 A complete thermodynamic description, however, necessitates a rigorous definition of entropy and irreversibility, which has remained elusive in Hamiltonian optical systems.
 In this work, we bridge this gap by introducing an operational entropy for solitonic event horizons, derived from the spectral partitioning of the optical field into coherent solitonic and incoherent radiative subsystems.
-We demonstrate that the emission of resonant radiation---mediated by the breaking of soliton integrability due to higher-order dispersion---serves as a fundamental mechanism for entropy production.
-Numerical simulations of the generalized nonlinear Schr\"odinger equation confirm that this process satisfies a generalized second law, $\Delta S_{\mathrm{tot}} \ge 0$.
-These results establish event horizons in dispersive field theories as consistent nonequilibrium thermodynamic systems, offering a new pathway to explore the information-theoretic aspects of analog gravity in laboratory settings.
+The emission of resonant radiation, driven by the breaking of soliton integrability under higher-order dispersion, is the fundamental mechanism for entropy production.
+Numerical simulations of the generalized nonlinear Schr\"odinger equation (GNLSE) demonstrate that, in a coarse-grained sense, this process obeys a generalized second law (GSL), $\Delta S_{\mathrm{tot}} \ge 0$, robustly across a wide range of soliton orders and dispersion strengths.
+These results show that event horizons in dispersive field theories behave as consistent nonequilibrium thermodynamic systems, and that the relevant entropy is accessible from laboratory spectral measurements.

 \textbf{Keywords:} Analog gravity, Optical event horizons, Nonequilibrium thermodynamics, Generalized second law, Soliton integrability breaking, Resonant radiation.